roman-sys/weather-task/README.md

 - please implement proper error handling

-- results should be stored in the database

-- a simple caching mechanism should be added

 - ability to easily add new data sources (how to register them, interfaces etc.)

 - clean data separation